 - Ranked as a top rated analyst by Institutional Investor magazine for 10 consecutive years, from 1989 - 1998.

 Sue was born in Memphis, Tennessee; and grew up in Denver, Colorado, graduating from Thomas Jefferson High School in 1980.
-She now lives in San Francisco with her fiancé Dan Schryer.
-Together they have five children, ranging from 14-19 years old.
-Sue is actively engaged in volunteering at their schools, namely Marin Country Day School, where she also serves on the Board of Trustees.
+She now lives in San Francisco.
+She has three children, ranging from 15-20 years old.
+Sue has actively engaged in volunteering at their schools, namely Marin Country Day School, where she also served on the Board of Trustees.